Romanian philosophy: Other philosophers

-From the multitude of philosophical authors unaffiliated to the previous three currents we can mention here (almost randomly) Vasile Bancilă (1897–1979), Ionel Gherea, Anton Dumitriu (1905–1992) and Stéphane Lupasco (1900–1988).
+Philosophical authors unaffiliated to the previous three currents included Vasile Bancilă (1897–1979), Ionel Gherea, Anton Dumitriu (1905–1992) and Stéphane Lupasco (1900–1988).

-Vasile Bancilă wrote two important commentaries on Blaga and Radulescu-Motru, and gave a valuable reply to Blaga's Mioritic Space, also called "plai", opposing what Bancilă called The Space of Bărăgan.
-Blaga's book maintained that the unconscious category of space which operates in the Romanian stylistic matrix was "the space indefinitely wave-like", an alternation on ups and downs, as a sinusoid.
-The name "mioritical" comes from "miorița", diminutive of sheep, i.e. an Ewe, the famous title of a popular ballad that is widely considered as quite relevant of the Romanian worldview, written in a peculiar alternating style.
-These are highly metaphorical and playful descriptions of a specific ethos common to significant cultural regions loosely related to a geographical space.
-Blaga also contends one may live in a plain but reflect a "mioritic plai" ethos, and that a specific ethos may become dominant even while it remains "minor" (the term is not loaded with value in Blaga's philosophy) and this "style" may absorb others while also being influenced by them.
-Bancilă on the other hand tried to show that Romanian culture as a whole does not reflect only a single "abysmal" category of space, the "plai" structure pointed out by Blaga, and he subsequently tried to show the existence of a "Bărăgan space" (Bărăgan is the name of the greatest plain in Romania); a space not determined by the alternating relief of hills or mountains, but by the flat plain.
+Vasile Bancilă wrote two commentaries on Blaga and Radulescu-Motru, and gave a reply to Blaga's Mioritic Space, also called plai.
+Bancilă tried to show that Romanian culture as a whole does not reflect only a single "abysmal" category of space, the plai structure pointed out by Blaga, and he subsequently tried to show the existence of a "Bărăgan space"; a space not determined by the alternating relief of hills or mountains, but by the flat plain.

-Ionel Gherea, son of the noted Marxist sociologist Constantin Dobrogeanu-Gherea, published a book called The I and the World: Essay in Anthropomorphic Cosmogony.
-This much too neglected work contains a still interesting discussion of the concept of personal identity.
-The author does an unusual amount of conceptual analysis, although in extremely general lines he is a phenomenologist of Husserlian orientation.
+Ionel Gherea, son of the Marxist sociologist Constantin Dobrogeanu-Gherea, published a book called Le moi et le monde.
+Essai d’une cosmogonie anthropomorphique (The I and the World: Essay in Anthropomorphic Cosmogony) which contains a discussion of the concept of personal identity.
+He postulated the existence of an original state of human being, called "fictiv being", a form of impersonal conscience, from which the World is built.

-Anton Dumitriu, mathematician by initial formation, obtained a PhD in philosophy then became the assistant of P. P. Negulescu.
+Anton Dumitriu, initially a mathematician, obtained a PhD in philosophy then became the assistant of P. P. Negulescu.
 He was among the first philosophers in Romania interested in the philosophy of science, subject he treated in The Philosophical bases of Science.
 He introduces in Romania the latest mathematical logic, mostly by his works The New Logic and The Polyvalent Logic, where he presents the Russell–Whitehead axiomatic system of Principia Mathematica, and C.I.
 Lewis' system of strict implication.
-Also, he researched intensively the problem of logical – semantic paradoxes, having the conviction that the solution to them was already available in the works of the Scholastic philosophers.
+Also, he researched the problem of logical – semantic paradoxes, having the conviction that the solution to them was already available in the works of the Scholastic philosophers.

-Stéphane Lupasco, renowned francophone philosopher of science, tried to lay the basis of a new epistemology, consonant with the then newly developed quantum mechanics.
+Stéphane Lupasco tried to lay the basis of a new epistemology, consonant with the then newly developed quantum mechanics.
 He advocated a logic of the included third, which conducted him to sustain the existence of third state, beyond matter and energy.